When I first found you,

 How I bragged about my new love!

-Friends and family celebrating this bond we made –
+Friends and family celebrated this bond –

-No one had ever found such a prize just by chance! –
+No one had ever found such a prize

-Until we discovered your true worth
+Until I discovered your true worth

 Upon scrutiny as it unfolded!